Fujifilm X-E2 vs Sony A6000

 It is notable that the X-E2 has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E2 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The X-E2 was replaced by the Fujifilm X-E2S, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-E2 and A6000 can be found, respectively, in the Fujifilm X-E2 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-E2 better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.